 The geology lesson starts almost immediately.
 The rock layers that eventually form the top of the canyon rim over a mile above the river start to appear within the first mile.
 The Moenkopi Formation (240m years – sandstone and shale formed in river floodplain, forms slope) appears at river level at mile .8, the Toroweap (272m years – limestone, sandstone, gypsum and chert formed in warm shallow sea, marine fossils, forms cliff and slope) at 2.2 miles, Coconino Sandstone (275m years – crossbedded sand dunes in semi-arid coastal environment, forms cliff) at 4.5 and the Hermit Shale (280m years – siltstone and sandstone formed in river floodplain) at 5 miles.
 The Esplanade Sandstone (280m years – sandstone, siltstone, conglomerate and limestone formed in coastal tidal flat and sand dunes) and the start of the Supai Group appeared at mile 11.7 with the Wescogame Formation (310m years – limestone, sandstone, and dolomite formed in shallow warm sea and coastal tidal flat, forms cliff and slope) at mile 15.1.

-The Paria River adds its sediment heavy water at mile 1.
+The Paria River adds its sediment-heavy water at mile 1.
 I backpacked the Paria about 20 years ago.
 It is a great 4-day trip with the highlights of Buckskin Gulch, deep canyons, hundreds of cold river crossings, rock formations and infrequent water sources from springs.

-At 4.5 miles we passed under Navajo Bridge, the 1929 original (upstream) is now reserved for pedestrians and the 1995 Marble Canyon bridge for vehicles.
+At 4.5 miles we passed under Navajo Bridge, the 1929 original (upstream) is now reserved for pedestrians and the 1995 Marble Canyon bridge is for vehicles.
 They are 470 feet above the river and the last car crossing until Hoover Dam, 350 miles downstream.

 We got our first taste of rapids.
 Little did we realize how many we would eventually encounter and how routine they become as an integral part of every day.
 Care must still be taken.
 It would be too embarrassing to go for a swim.
 After that, the main goal of rafting is to keep your ass dry.
 This is quite possible when sitting in the back especially as one gets adept at a quick lift.